-These approaches both gained traction during lockdowns as businesses realised that people can successfully work from home or remotely.
+These approaches both gained traction during covid enforced lockdowns as businesses realised that people can successfully work from home or remotely.
 The physical office will always have its place in business but more and more people now expect the flexibility from their employer to be able to work remotely if required.
-This may look like a split between working from home some days and includes a less rigid structure in working hours to fit around your team.
+This may look like a split between working from home some days throughout the week and includes a less rigid structure in working hours to fit around your team.
 This flexibility empowers your team and it’s an effective management approach that’s built on trust.
 Want to learn more about how you can look after your team when remote working?
 We written a piece on the best ways you can manage your team in a remote working environment.

-People enjoy a pat on the back for their achievements so if you’re in a management position be sure to recognise your team’s success.
+People enjoy a pat on the back and positive reinforcement for their achievements so if you’re in a management position be sure to recognise your team’s success.
 Positively recognising your team helps them feel valued, boosts wellbeing, supports engagement and increases productivity.
 In a survey, 79% of employees say recognition makes them work harder.
 78% say recognition also makes them more productive.
 Your team will highly appreciate their health and wellbeing at work being focused in on.
 As a result, along with positive communication, your team’s results will only go in one direction.

 Perks at work

 82% of UK workers said that they’d like have liked their employers to use the pandemic as a catalyst to revamp employee perks and benefits.
 71% of UK workers value office drinks, travel schemes and flexi-hours over pensions, reflecting a major shift in priorities compared to before the pandemic.

-Other simple things like employee discounts, gym memberships and rewards all help to show your team you support and value them.
-Other research revealed that 75% of employees agree that having a high-quality coffee experience also shows that their employer cares.
-Coffee is an easy win to help support your workplace culture and helps to keep your team happy and hydrated.
+Other simple yet beneficial perks like employee discounts, gym memberships and rewards all help to show your team you support and value them.
+Other research revealed that 75% of employees agree that having a high-quality coffee experience also shows that their employer cares about them.
+Quality coffee is an easy win to help support your workplace culture and helps to keep your team happy and hydrated.

 - encouraging team activities